thanif/CPL/README.md

 Data_Preparation/normalization_values.ipynb contains the normalization values used for evaluation.

-Each model has been trained on the CVGL Camera Calibration Dataset while Tsinghua-Daimler Dataset has been used only for testing.
+Each model has been trained on the CVGL Camera Calibration Dataset while Tsinghua-Daimler Dataset (Real) has been used only for testing.
 Each folder contains 2 ipython notebooks, one for CVGL Dataset while the other for Tsinghua-Daimler Dataset.

 # Weights and Logs